abhinavs/abhinavs.github.io/_posts/2011-04-15-motive-matters.md

-get is the right thing to do (karmandeya ma phaluese kadachana) whereas the common notion is doing your duty will improve your karma points which will help you later (if you believe in reincarnation, it might be helpful in laters births too).
+get is the right thing to do (karmandeya ma phaluese kadachana) whereas the common notion is doing your duty will improve your karma points which will help you later (if you believe in reincarnation, they might be helpful in laters births too).
 Hope you see that all of this is morally wrong.